 All soups are delicious with warm bread like one of these:

 A thick, satisfying, hearty soup; filling enough for dinner, light enough for lunch!
 Creamy, smooth, flavorful, with hickory and citrus notes.
-Fully customizable with all sorts of delicious garnishes, it’s a family-friendly meal-sized soup!
+VEGETARIAN?
+No problem, omit the sausage and swap in veggie broth for chicken.

 - 4 cans black beans, drained and rinsed